Ocean Butterflies

 Ocean Butterflies Music (海蝶音樂) is an independent Asian music and entertainment company specializing in Chinese-Pop (C-pop).
-Founded in 1986, it operates in six regions: Mainland China, Taiwan, Hong Kong, Singapore, Malaysia and United States.
+Founded in 1986, it operates in six regions: Mainland China, Taiwan, Hong Kong, Singapore and Malaysia.

 History

 In 1986, Ocean Butterflies was founded in Singapore as Ocean Butterflies Production Pte Ltd. In 1990, Ocean Butterflies expanded into music production and in record and singles production for artists from Taiwan, Hong Kong and Malaysia.
-In 2007, International Data Group, Susquehanna International Group & Accel Partners invested in the company to set up Ocean Butterflies International.It was acquired by Taihe Music Group.
-Billy Koh quit as chief executive officer of Ocean Butterflies 2014 to set up Amusic Rights Management, an international music company.
+In 2007, International Data Group, Susquehanna International Group & Accel Partners invested in the company to set up Ocean Butterflies International.
+It was acquired by Taihe Music Group.
+Billy Koh quit as chief executive officer of Ocean Butterflies in 2014 to set up Amusic Rights Management.